devplayer0/fyp/report.md

 The following pages show screenshots of the Submitty assignment submission interface with Perfgrade integration (for the "2D Arrays" assignment).
 The code used for submission was the instructor's solution.
-These images essentially summarise the combination of all components implemented for the project.
+These images essentially summarise the integration of all components implemented for the project.

 ![Submission overview](img/submitty_sub_overview.png)